Options

 --dimensions [width]x[height]

 Manually specify pixel dimensions for headerless raw files.
-Not needed when "Add File Header" is enabled in TLXClientDemo, or if your dimensions are standard sizes and you did not rotate images within TLXClientDemo.
+Not needed when “Add File Header” is enabled in TLXClientDemo, or if your dimensions are standard sizes and you did not rotate images within TLXClientDemo.
+If you need to work out the dimensions of a headerless file, use the dimensions calculator.